Clinical Mental Health Counseling (M.A.)

 CNDT 590 Counseling and Dance/Movement Therapy Internship I 3 Credits

 This course is one of two internship courses required in the student's final year.
-It fulfills 375 internship hours.
-Interns gain on-the-job experience and participate in activities that a regularly employed staff member would be expected to perform.
-A regularly employed staff member is defined as a person occupying the professional role to which the student is aspiring.
-Students will be at a clinical site approved by faculty, with a supervisor who meets all CACREP standards and will receive supervision by a board certified dance/movement therapist.
+Students will be at a clinical site approved by faculty, with a site supervisor who meets standards for clinical mental health counseling supervision.
+Students must complete 300 hours in clinical mental health counseling to meet CACREP requirements; an additional 75 hours leading dance/movement therapy sessions are required to be accrued separately from the 300 CACREP-required hours.
+Students will receive supervision by a board-certified dance/movement therapist in a separate course (CNDT 790).
 Site supervisors who supervise interns determine the structure and the content of the internship in cooperation with the Rider supervisor.
-Supervision in class will support students in the clinical setting and in effectively utilizing counseling and dance/movement therapy knowledge and skills, including clinical appraisal, treatment planning, and documentation.
 The approval and cooperation of the intern's site supervisor must be obtained the semester prior to the actual placement.
+Pre-requisite(s): CNDT 585.

 CNDT 591 Counseling and Dance/Movement Therapy Internship II 3 Credits